Nouns have Number, Gender, and Case.

 Number is that aspect of a noun that designates whether one or more than one object is indicated.

 (1) The Singular Number indicates one object only: as, cat, lake, woman.

 (2) The Plural Number indicates two or more objects: as, cats, lakes, women.

-The plural number in most cases is formed by adding -s or -es to the singular: as spoon, spoons; glass, glasses; house, houses; fax, faxes.
+The plural number in most instances is formed by adding -s or -es to the singular form: as spoon, spoons; glass, glasses; house, houses; fax, faxes.